CodeupClassroom/easley-now-we-know/README.md

 ## Recommended Workflow
 - Make a new repository every time we start a new project/module
-- More on GitHub > less, b/c you're showing your portfolio
+- More on GitHub > less, b/c you're showing your portfolio!!!
 - Specific Workflow:
     - https://github.com/new to make a new github repo
     - Check the README box and click "create repo"